Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Conclusion

 \subsection{The beginning of the emerging consensus}

-Since the very beginning of the physics of high-$T_c$ superconductivity there were overwhelming hints that perhaps the pairing mechanism is due to some exchange process but none of the multiple conferences on models and mechanisms of superconductivity was conclusive enough for any mechanism to dominate or at least one to be abandoned.
-The calculated bandwidths were much higher than the experimentally evaluated and in this sense high-$T_c$ cuprates were considered as narrow-band systems with local non-retarded attractive interactions.
-For a nice review on this early studies see the article by Micnas, Ranninger, and Robaszkiewicz (MRR)~\cite{Micnas:90} where a Cooper pair in cuprates as rather a “local pair” is considered but nevertheless, it is supposed that the BCS scheme can work in some approximation and develop interpolation formulae.
-Within the BCS scheme MRR conclude in narrow-band systems electrons can interact with each other via a short-range non-retarded attractive potential and they do not exclude that it could be purely electronic mechanism.
-Those authors review several limiting scenarios, one is the extended Hubbard model with negative-$U$.
-They also mention that spin exchange can be considered as a correlated hopping.
-In such a way, MRR suppose that the BCS scheme could work at least as some initial approximation, as is done in the present study.
-In some sense the present study was provoked by restrictions described in MRR review~\cite{Micnas:90}.
-Which well-known interaction in condensed matter theory is: (1) short-range (2) non-retarded (3) attractive, i.e. described by the extended negative-$U$ Hubbard model, (4) based on spin exchange and correlated hopping?
-In such a way (according to the best we know) only the Kondo $s$-$d$ exchange interaction satisfies the requirements analyzed by MRR.
-Let us again recall in short the exchange process described by the Kondo interaction.
-One electron is annihilated as Cu4$s$ and created with the same spin as Cu3$d_{x^2-y^2}$ and simultaneously around the same Cu ion another Cu3$d_{x^2-y^2}$ electron is annihilated and resurrected as Cu4$s$.
-Such a correlated hopping (or spin exchange) is so intensive that it has been introduced by Zener several years before the epoch-made BCS paper and now explained in all textbooks on magnetism or review articles on strongly correlated electron systems, for an introduction see for example the monograph by R.~White~\cite[Eq.~(7.82)]{White:83}.
+In eqarly studies \cite{Micnas:90}, the calculated bandwidths were much higher than the experimentally evaluated and, in this sense, high-$T_c$ cuprates were considered as narrow-band systems with local non-retarded attractive interactions.
+Within the BCS scheme, the authors of Ref. conclude that in narrow-band systems, electrons can interact with each other via a short-range non-retarded attractive potential.
+They did not exclude that it could be a purely electronic mechanism.
+They considered multiple limiting scenarios, such as the extended Hubbard model with negative $U$. and suggested that the spin exchange may be regarded as a correlated hopping.
+In a way, the present study was provoked by restrictions set in Ref.~\cite{Micnas:90}, namely what interaction in condensed matter theory satisfies the requirements: (1) short-range, (2) non-retarded, (3) attractive, i.e. described by the extended negative-$U$ Hubbard model, and (4) based on spin exchange and correlated hopping?
+To the best of our knowledge, the Kondo $s$-$d$ exchange interaction is the only candidate \cite{Micnas:90} to do so.